 The marriage and inheritance system at work: Chrom is a descendant of the Exalted One and carries a special mark of Naga.
 Emmeryn also has one, Lissa does not have one, but her son Owain does, to her delight.
 On the other side of the fence, Validar, the evil wizard attempting to resurrect Grima, carries Grima's blood.
 The Avatar is the son/daughter of Validar and as it turns out, the perfect host for Grima because of centuries of genetic manipulation by Grima's followers.
 By extension, the Avatar also has Grima's blood.
 A Female Avatar marrying Chrom, or a Male Avatar marrying Lucina will wind up producing a Morgan (and Lucina, if you married Chrom) with blood from both Naga AND Grima.
 But despite that fact, there is little mention of Morgan's role in the story in the event you do marry one of them.

-Also note: Morgan's amnesia is suspiciously similar to the Avatar's, with the only difference being that the former remembers all the time they spent with the latter (i.e. all the time s/he spent with Grima's human form).
-It's possible that Grima did try to possess Morgan in some other timeline, but failed because of Morgan's mixed heritage, leaving her with only memories connected to Grima, or by proxy, the Avatar.
+Also: Morgan's amnesia is suspiciously similar to the Avatar's, with the only difference being that the former remembers all the time they spent with the latter (i.e. all the time they spent with Grima's human form).
+It's possible that Grima did try to possess Morgan in some other timeline, but failed because of Morgan's mixed heritage, leaving them with only memories connected to Grima, or by proxy, the Avatar.

 This brings up another bit of Fridge Logic.
 Characters inherit hair color from their fathers.
 Emmeryn and Lissa are blonde.
 Chrom...isn't.
 Are we sure it's Lissa who has to worry about legitimacy?